Trying to dial in the Carbs on my 84 1100 and been having issues getting it smoothed out.

 We tried that but I'll give it another go incase we missed a spot.

-Quote from: 86FJNJ on Yesterday at 07:15:46 AMWhat is the ambient temperature?
+Quote from: 86FJNJ on February 27, 2026, 07:15:46 AMWhat is the ambient temperature?
 I had tuned my FJ in summertime and it ran perfect but when I started riding into the fall as it got colder out the 50F morning starts were difficult and I had a hanging idle that generally went away when the bike and day warmed up.
 I suspect it wasn't getting enough fuel with the colder ambient temps because I know it was set perfect when it was hot out.

 Did you recently may any other modifications like air filter or exhaust?